malexmave/seinfeld.sh/README.md

-seinfield.sh
+seinfeld.sh
 ============

-Very simple CLI seinfield chain tracker.
+Very simple CLI seinfeld chain tracker.

 This piece of Code is highly beta and is still lacking a lot of features.
 Feel free to clone it and send pull requests.